DfAC/DfAC.github.io/_posts/2015-12-25-gitCleaning.md

 ##Running it against git hub

-This approach will not work if your code is already on remote repo (for ex github).
+This approach will not work if the history you are chanching is already on remote repo (for ex github).
 As above approach change history, you wont be able to `push` and `pull` will just restore your changes.
-Instead we need to make a local bare repo, change it and then push, as in code below
+Instead we need to make a local bare repo, pack it, change it and then push.
+A bit more work indeed, yet we usuall as in code below

 ```
 git clone --mirror git://example.com/some-big-repo.git
-bfg --strip-blobs-bigger-than 30M
+cd some-big-repo.git
+git gc --auto
+git repack -d -l
-bfg --strip-blobs-bigger-than 30M
+bfg -b 30M
+git reflog expire --expire=now --all && git gc --prune=now --aggressive
 git push
 ```

-This will shrink both local and remote copy.
+This will force push to master and shrink both local and remote copy.